JetBrains/ideavim/README.md

 Would you like to try new features and fixes?
 Join the Early Access Program and receive EAP builds as updates!

+1. Click the IdeaVim icon in the status bar | `EAP` | `Join EAP`

+Or subscribe to EAP updates manually:

 1. Open `Settings | Plugins`
 2. Click the gear icon :gear:, select `Manage Plugin Repositories`, and add the following url:
  `https://plugins.jetbrains.com/plugins/eap/ideavim`